psFried/roperator/README.md

 ### Handler

 The main logic of your operator is inside your `Handler` implementation.
 The main function you need to implement is `Handler::sync`, which accepts a `SyncRequest` and returns a `SyncResponse`.
-The `Hander` trait is implemented automatically for all `Fn(&SyncRequest) -> Result<SyncResponse, Error>`, but you can also implement it for your own type.
+The `Handler` trait is implemented automatically for all `Fn(&SyncRequest) -> Result<SyncResponse, Error>`, but you can also implement it for your own type.

 ```rust
 use roperator::prelude::{Handler, SyncRequest, SyncResponse, FinalizeResponse, Error};